Two Pakistani Christian Brothers Shot Dead by Muslims in Dispute Over Water

 Two Christian brothers were shot dead and three of their brothers were among several others injured after armed Muslims opened fire in Punjab, Pakistan, in a dispute over the irrigation of fields.

-Yaqoob Masih died at the scene as he and his four brothers watered their land in the Okara region on 9 October.
-Their brother Haroon died from his injuries in hospital.
-At the time of writing, three other brothers, Zakir, Nusrat and Babar, are said to be stable in hospital.
+Yaqoob Masih died at the scene as he and his four brothers watered their land in the Okara region on October 9.
+Their brother Haroon died from his injuries in a hospital.
+At this writing, three other brothers, Zakir, Nusrat and Babar, are said to be stable in a hospital.
 Several other Christians were wounded in the incident.

 Asif Munawar, a human rights activist who visited the site of the shooting and attended the funeral, said the Christian community was frightened.

 The community, said Munawar, “calls on the government of Pakistan to be better protected as a religious minority and that the culprits be arrested as soon as possible.”